unovue/radix-vue/docs/content/components/slider.md

 ---

-outline: deep
-metaTitle: Slider
+title: Slider
-metaDescription: An input where the user selects a value from within a given range.
+description: An input where the user selects a value from within a given range.
 name: slider
 aria: https://www.w3.org/WAI/ARIA/apg/patterns/slidertwothumb
 ---